mattmaynes2/aria/reports/final/3-Technical/1-Background/1-Introduction.md

 automation system is yet another project in this growing field.
 This section describes the technical details of the project including its research, design and implementation

-First the requirements for the project are outline with technical details and requirements for the system.
+First the requirements for the project are outlined with technical details and requirements for the system.
 To better understand the features that are currently available, how they work, and where they can be improved, the report goes into research of existing system.
 Most of these systems perform some of the same functionality we are looking to implement, so they are not being considered